Pratt & Whitney PW4000: Design

 The average engine stays on wing 13,500 flight hours before a shop visit (a Shop Visit Rate of 0.073 per thousand hours).

 It is claimed to be cumulatively 3.4 dB quieter than other engines in its class.

 Like other modern aircraft power plants, it has a Full Authority Digital Engine Control (FADEC), for better fuel economy and reliability.
 Furthermore, single-crystal alloys allows higher temperature capability and PW's Floatwall combustor liners improve durability and maintainability.

 Also, the Talon ("Technology for Affordable Low NOx") single-row combustor improves fuel-air mixing, for over 10% better NOx, CO, and HC emissions.

 Variants and applications

-The PW 4000 series engine family uses a numbering systematic with the last three digits (PW 4XYZ) as identification of the application and thrust power:
+The PW4000 series engine family uses a numbering systematic with the last three digits (PW 4XYZ) as identification of the application and thrust power: